FreeApophis/TrueCrypt/Release/Readme.txt

 which can be found in the 'Setup Files' folder.
 To view or print it, you need Adobe Reader, which is freely available at http://www.adobe.com.
-Note that the program documentation is also automatically copied to the folder to which TrueCrypt is installed, and will be accessible via the Start menu and the TrueCrypt user interface (press F1 or select Help -> User's Guide).
+Note that the program documentation is also automatically copied to the folder to which TrueCrypt is installed, and will be accessible via the TrueCrypt user interface (press F1 or select Help -> User's Guide).